ERFouX/hp-fan-control/README.md

 ## Customization

-This installer will create a folder in your home - you can edit it and change it to /usr/bin or something else
+This installer will create a folder in your home, you can edit it and change it to `/usr/bin` or something else

 If you want to adjust the fan speeds, you can edit the `smart-fan-control.sh` script.
-The current setting uses 80% when plugged in, but you can change this to any value between 0 and 100.
+The current setting **uses 80% when plugged in**, but you can change this to any value between 0 and 100.

 ## Troubleshooting